www.learn-to-play-rock-guitar.com

 Guitar Notes For Beginner Rock Guitar Players

 Let's get started with the guitar notes for each of the six strings.
-These notes are all considered major notes in the traditional musical scale.
-Once I've covered all the strings and the major notes within the first three frets, I'll move on to a breakdown of each string and where the major guitar notes are located on the fingerboard.
+These notes are all considered natural notes in the traditional musical scale.
+Once I've covered all the strings and the natural notes within the first three frets, I'll move on to a breakdown of each string and where the natural guitar notes are located on the fingerboard.

 It's important to pay attention to the fingers you use to play each note.
 That's why I have an additional chart showing which finger should be used for each note.
 You can review my ground rules for how I note everything on the getting started page.